viezel/NappDrawer/README.md

 The Napp Drawer module extends the Appcelerator Titanium Mobile framework.
 The module is licensed under the MIT license.

 There are **some minor platform parity differences** in this module. iOS version uses Windows whereas Android uses views.
+The android version still uses the same properties even though its views rather than windows, e.g. `isAnyWindowOpen()` is the exact same method call on each platform.

-### Get the module
+### Community Driven

-**Find the newest version in the dist folder**
+I encourage everyone to send Pull Requests - keeping this module flying with new features.

 ## Author